 We improved support for more complex queries.
 Now you can use any query including joins, conversions and column aliases.

-It allows monitoring HDD drives supporting SMART technology which is allowing predicting disk failures.
+This sensor allows for monitoring HDD drives supporting SMART technology.
+This is particularly useful for predicting disk failures.

-Data parsers allow transforming any external data into NetCrunch format describing counters and status objects.
-There are several sensors such as REST, Generic Agent and Data File, that can use Data Parser to retrieve these data from external sources.
+Data parsers allow transforming any external data into NetCrunch format, describing counters and status objects.
+There are several sensors, such as REST, Generic Agent and Data File, which can use Data Parser to retrieve these data from external sources.

 NetCrunch includes mini-IDE with syntax highlighting and live script execution on test data.

-New sensor allows checking remotely connectivity using SSH connection (which is basically available on all Linux machines).
+This new sensor allows for remotely checking the connectivity using a SSH connection (which is basically available on all Linux machines).

-It allow taking snapshots from camera and placing them as the widget on the map
+This sensor allows taking snapshots from an IP Camera and placing them as a widget on a map.